mmistakes/minimal-mistakes/_pages/projects.md

 ## 18 - Topics in Analysis: A Tour of Measure Theory and Functional Analysis
 * **Mentors:** Aniket Das (Aniket#9998)
-* **Description :** "This is a project on intermediate-level mathematical analysis intended for highly motivated Y18s and Y19s (and exceptional Y20s) who are interested in analysis, probability theory and machine learning theory.
+* **Description :** This is a project on intermediate-level mathematical analysis intended for highly motivated Y18s and Y19s (and exceptional Y20s) who are interested in analysis, probability theory and machine learning theory.
 I intend to cover a broad range of topics in measure theory and functional analysis and discuss their applications in areas such as probability theory, machine learning theory and quantum mechanics

   Pre-requisites: Mathematical maturity and a high level of comfort with basic calculus (MTH101) and Linear Algebra (MTH102).